gvwilson/sensibleadventures/bookster/bookster.md

 concern myself with?"

-The bookster turned his hands palms-up.  "*La*, your clerk was pondering a night in the dungeons and some scrubbing of cobblestones."
+The bookster turned his hands palms-up.  "*La*, your clerk was pondering a night in the dungeon and some scrubbing of cobblestones."

 The captain snorted.
 "Bucket full of good that's done in the past.
 Anyway, I'm glad you've come–there's a few things I'd like to ask you.